RW-NodeTree/RW_ModularizationWeapon/src/RW_ModularizationWeapon/docfx/articles/Create_Sub_Weapon.md

 ## The `notUseVerbProperties` Parameter

 Similarly, the `notUseVerbProperties` parameter is just as important as `notUseTools`.
-It determines whether the main weapon can utilize the sub-weapon's action properties (i.e., ranged weapon attributes).
+It determines whether the main weapon can utilize the sub-weapon's verb properties (i.e., ranged weapon attributes).
 By default, `notUseVerbProperties` is also `false`, allowing for the seamless integration of sub-weapon properties into the main weapon.

 ### Example of `attachmentProperties` with `notUseVerbProperties`